kristian4res/portfolio/README.md

 # portfolio

+A portfolio website
-My portfolio website using new technologies I've not used before :)
+Trying to use technologies I've not used before :)

 ## Project Setup